-Since the angular momentum of the particle depends on \mathcal{Y}2 which in turn depends on $\lambda_2(t)$ which is arbitrary, for consistency in the angular momentum $\lambda_2(t)$ cannot be an arbitrary function of time.
-We therefore make it a constant for the particular particle in question, constant in terms of space and time.
-This means that we have made the spin velocity, \mathcal{Y}2 , deterministic.
-This is the approach taken by Salesi and Esposito [3, 4, 5] but in a deterministic framework because they did not include the non-deterministic \mathcal{Y}3 which makes the system non-deterministic.
+Since the angular momentum of the particle depends on \mathcal{V}2 which in turn depends on $\lambda_2(t)$ which is arbitrary, for consistency with observed constant angular momentum $\lambda_2(t)$ cannot be an arbitrary function of time.
+We therefore make it a constant for the particular particle in question, constant in terms of space and time, which is to be validated by observation.
+This means that we have made the spin velocity, \mathcal{V}2 , deterministic.
+This is the approach taken by Salesi and Esposito [3, 4, 5] but in a deterministic framework because they did not include the non-deterministic \mathcal{V}3 .
 Now, the specification of the spin velocity does not come from the Schrödinger equation.
 The Schrödinger equation in itself does not give sufficient information to determine the spin angular momentum of the particle.
 This is well known.
 Additional constraints, such as the ones given here, are necessary to determine the angular momentum.
 At this point, one is reminded of Einstein's idea to find more governing equation(s) to close a quantum system, i.e., to make the system totally deterministic (see, e.g., [7]).
 However, it is not the aim of paper [1], paper [2] and this paper to close a quantum system, i.e., the aim is not to make it deterministic by adding a sufficient number of governing equations to reduce the degree of freedom to zero.
-Rather, the aim of paper [2] was to retain the non-deterministic nature of a quantum system but giving due allowance for the consistency of the particle's spin velocity.
+Rather, the aim of paper [2] was to retain the nondeterministic nature of a quantum system but giving due allowance for the consistency of the particle's spin velocity.
 This can be achieved by setting λ_2 to be a constant but leaving $\lambda_3(t)$ to be non-deterministic over time.
-This means that while the spin velocity, \mathcal{Y}2 , is deterministic, the radial velocity, \mathcal{Y}3 , is non-deterministic, in contrast with Salesi and Esposito [3, 4, 5].
+This means that while the spin velocity, y_2 , is deterministic, the radial velocity, y_3 , is non-deterministic, in contrast with Salesi and Esposito ([3, 4, 5]) who did not include the radial velocity in their models.